abeaclark/krasa/pages/blog/01-01-2017-Introducing-Krasa--Mobile-App-Web-Design-Development/index.md

 Abe lived in Latvia for two years while serving an [LDS mission](http://www.mormonnewsroom.org/topic/missionary-program) and fell in love with the people and culture.

-One of Lindsay's favorite aspects of design is finding the right color palet to attract and engage users while keeping it asthetically pleasing.
+One of Lindsay's favorite aspects of design is finding the right color palette to attract and engage users while keeping it asthetically pleasing.

 The combination makes for a great company name, don't you think?